 This claim is not backed by scientific data.

 - You are taking immunosuppressants such as tacrolimus and cyclosporine (astragalus may lessen their effects).

 - You are taking Cyclophosphamide: Astragalus may decrease cyclophosphamide-induced immunosuppression.

-You are taking Aldesleukin: When taken with astragalus there was a ten-fold increase in tumoricidal activity of aldeskeukin, with decreased side effects.
+- You are taking Aldesleukin (a drug used to treat skin and kidney cancers): When taken with astragalus there was a ten-fold increase in tumoricidal activity of aldeskeukin, with decreased side effects.

 For Healthcare Professionals